 Nystagmus is a condition that causes involuntary, rapid movement of one or both eyes.
-The eye(s) may move from side to side, up and down, or in a circular motion.
-Nystagmus is often accompanied by vision problems, including blurriness.
-It is common for individuals with this condition to tilt their heads to compensate for their difficulty seeing.
+Nystagmus often occurs with vision problems, including blurriness.

-Nystagmus is caused by abnormal functioning of the part of the brain or inner ear that regulates eye movement and positioning.
-The condition can be either congenital or acquired.
+Nystagmus occurs when the part of the brain or inner ear that regulates eye movement and positioning doesn’t function correctly.
+The labyrinth is the outer wall of the inner ear that helps you sense movement and position.
+It also helps control eye movements.
+The condition can be either genetic or acquired.

-Congenital nystagmus is called infantile nystagmus syndrome (INS), and may be an inherited genetic condition.
-INS typically appears within the first six weeks to three months of a child’s life (AAPOS).
-This type of nystagmus is usually mild and is not typically caused by an underlying health problem.
+Congenital nystagmus is called infantile nystagmus syndrome (INS).
+It may be an inherited genetic condition.
+INS typically appears within the first six weeks to three months of a child’s life.
+This type of nystagmus is usually mild and isn’t typically caused by an underlying health problem.
 In rare cases, a congenital eye disease could cause INS.

-Most individuals with INS will not need treatment and do not have complications later in life.
-In fact, many people with INS do not even notice their eye movements.
+Most people with INS will not need treatment and don’t have complications later in life.
+In fact, many people with INS don’t even notice their eye movements.
 However, vision challenges are common.
-Vision problems can range from mild to severe, and many individuals require corrective lenses or may opt to have corrective surgery.
+Vision problems can range from mild to severe, and many people require corrective lenses or decide to have corrective surgery.

-- certain medications or drugs, including sedatives and antiseizure medications like phenytoin (Dilantin)
+- certain medications, including sedatives and antiseizure medications like phenytoin (Dilantin)

 - excessive alcohol consumption